wyfo/apischema/docs/data_model.md

 : Serialized according to its base type

-- `typing.TypedDict`, `typing.NamedTuple`
+- `typing.NamedTuple`

-: Handled like a simple dataclass without all dataclass customizations
+: Handled as an object type, roughly like a dataclass; fields metadata can be passed using `Annotated`

+- `typing.TypedDict`

+: Hanlded as an object type, but it supports less fields metadata, as explained [here](); in particular, there is no aliasing

 - `typing.Any`